biancamika/digital-garden-template/_notes/5. Creation/Level Up.md

 	- Agency shifts the balance of power—from corporations and startups to everyday communities and neighbors.
 In the ideal world, individuals would not only have the power to reject agency-deficient and agency-depriving environments, like those with [dark design patterns](https://medium.com/thrive-global/how-technology-hijacks-peoples-minds-from-a-magician-and-google-s-design-ethicist-56d62ef5edf3), misaligned profit models, and pyramid scheme-esque incentives; they will also be responsible for using that power towards a future they want to see.

 ## Draft 3
+### Environments and how they enable students
+Our learning is often defined by our environment: [the invisible hand that shapes our behavior](https://jamesclear.com/power-of-environment).
+In line with this, the best learning environments are **[enabling environments](https://notes.andymatuschak.org/z3DaBP4vN1dutjUgrk3jbEeNxScccvDCxDgXe)**; according to researcher Andy Matuschak, these **significantly expand its participants’ capacity to do things they find meaningful and important.** To do this, the activities they provide must directly serve an intrinsically meaningful purpose.
+When participants are fuelled by an intense personal connection to a subject, they'll naturally partake in effortful engagement, which naturally leads to deep understanding.
+These activities must also focus on action.
+Compare reading about a sport versus actually playing the sport; the more isolated participants are from the action, the less likely they are to be enabled by their environment.
+Overall, an enabling environment enables its participants by creating opportunities for personal growth and highlighting bridges to opportunities for action based on that growth.

+Schools aspire to do this, but often fall short; this is because their primary purpose is knowledge/skill development, which isn't intrinsically meaningful on its own.
+Because of this, students depend on teachers not only for expertise but also for purpose.
+This dependence hinders the cultivation of an intense personal connection, making it less likely for the students to develop a deep understanding of a subject.
+Meanwhile, great software environments are better enabling environments for youth because they empower them in pursuing their passions (e.g. expanding range of artistic expression, distributing to millions with zero marginal cost).

+Matuschak clarifies that [most games aren't enabling environments](https://notes.andymatuschak.org/z6DCZK1JtHU3waXWTk5UbNt3kXU4WRT9EwNND).
+Even if they're effective at developing knowledge/skills, they rarely expand players' capacity in doing things they find meaningful and important, since the primary purpose of most games is to create an aesthetic/emotional experience.
+However, there are a few that still count; Minecraft's creative mode enables serious creative expression, while the structured social environments of massively-multiplayer online games enable interpersonal connection and community formation.
+These types of games, alongside great software environments, are the new schools of today's youth.

 ### The Great Online Game
 I believe that the youth learn best when they feel like they're engaging in play; after all, we humans are [Homo Ludens](https://www.goodreads.com/en/book/show/233221.Homo_Ludens) — born players.
 But I don't necessarily just mean playing video games.
 I'm talking about the games we play in life.
 According to [writer James Carse](https://www.goodreads.com/en/book/show/189989.Finite_and_Infinite_Games), there are two types of games: finite, which is played for the purpose of winning, and infinite, which is played for the purpose of continuing play.
 Even if infinite games are best for learning, most of our educational environments are designed as finite games.
 Offline, we're optimizing for name-brand schools and 4.0 GPAs; online, we're grinding for topping leaderboards and increasing our reach.
 What if we approached education as an infinite game?